 Besides my website (Filmy Sasi), I also run the social media pages on Facebook, Instagram, and Twitter where I create content around an array of film-related themes.
 My expertise lies in penning English reviews of films in Indian languages.

 Hope you enjoy reading my work.
-Please leave a comment if you come across something that is particularly impressive.
+Please leave a comment if you come across something particularly impressive.
 Thank you very much for reading.